Ski Racing Camp FAQs:

 How do I tune my skis at camp?

 We provide tuning benches.
 Please bring your tuning equipment.
 Also, our coaches are available to help tune skis if you are new to it.
-We also have a tuning class the second night of camp to help you learn to tune your own skis.
+We also have a tuning class at camp to help you learn to tune your own skis.

 I just started ski racing, am I ready for your ski racing camp?